bcoin-org/bcoin/README.md

 ## Design

-BCoin is thoroughly event driven.
-It has a fullnode object, but BCoin was specifically designed so the mempool, blockchain, p2p pool, and wallet database could all be used separately.
+Bcoin is thoroughly event driven.
+It has a fullnode object, but Bcoin was specifically designed so the mempool, blockchain, p2p pool, and wallet database could all be used separately.
 All the fullnode object does is tie these things together.
 It's essentially a huge proxying of events.
 The general communication